haoxins/haoxins.github.io/archived/2021-istio-in-action.md

   implement powerful *access-control policies*.

 * What are the drawbacks to using a service mesh?
-  - for someone unfamiliar with operating Envoy, this could look very complex and inhibit existing debugging practices.
+  - For someone unfamiliar with operating Envoy, this could look very complex and inhibit existing debugging practices.
   - Another drawback of using a service mesh